openbenches/openbenches.org/CONTRIBUTING.md

 Make a copy of `.env` called `.env.local`

-Open it, and add database variables as follows:
+Open it and add the database variables:

 ```
 DATABASE_URL="mysqli://openbenches:badpassword@127.0.0.1:3306/openbenches_db?&charset=utf8mb4"